impossibletea/liver/README.md

 Logical size of initially created window.
 "Logical" means that your DPI is taken into account.
 I.e. if size is 800x600 with DPI 2 (192 in X11 terms), the actual size in pixels will be 1600x1200.

+Command line configuration allows specifying size.
+Omitting `height` results in it being equal to `width`

 #### Title